myHealthAssistant-tudarmstadt/transformators.rest/README.md

 - Java JDK SE 1.6
 - Android SDK + Eclipse or Android Developer Tools Bundle (ADT)
 - Android 4.03(Sdk min version API15) to Android 4.2.2(Sdk version API17)
+- Maven Integration for Eclipse (m2e)

 Run in Eclipse:
-- In Eclipse, go File-> Import-> Android-> Exiting Android Code into Workspace-> Next
+- In Eclipse, go File-> Import-> General-> Exiting Projects into Workspace-> Next
 - Choose the root Directory as this Project -> Finish
 - Wait for Eclipse finish building all projects and confirm no errors
-- To run right click on project choose "run as" -> "Android Application"
+- To run right click on project choose "run as" -> "Java Application" -> Start JettyWebServer as Main Class

 License